-- 1. Do one of the following: - On your iPhone or iPad: Go to Settings) > [your name], then tap Sign-in & Security. - 2.
+- 1. Do one of the following: - On your iPhone or iPad: Go to Settings > [your name], then tap Sign-in & Security. - On your Mac: Choose Apple menu > System Settings, click your name at the top of the sidebar, then click Sign-in & Security. - 2.
 Under Recovery Assistance, you see a list of your recovery contacts. - 3.
 Choose the Recovery Contact you want to remove, then remove the contact.